Were you one of the many who spent their wknd in Dun Laoghaire, Bray and Greystones looking for the Siberian visitors?

-Cycling to work this morning (crazy in this morning's frost, but there you go, I cycled carefully Mum) I was pootling along Cooley Road, when I heard a Mistle thrush going completely beserk in a tree to my right.
+Cycling to work this morning I heard a Mistle thrush going completely beserk in a tree to my right.

-I looked up and saw a flock of around 40 birds lift from the top of the same tree I saw Fieldfares and Redwings a couple of years ago (the tree is in the staff car park of the Children's hospital).
+Looked up and saw a flock of around 40 birds lift from the top of the same tree I saw Fieldfares and Redwings in a couple of years ago (the tree is in the staff car park of the Children's hospital).

-I cycled over into the car park and stopped at the barrier to get a better look - the flock of birds were WAXWINGS!
+I cycled over into the car park, stopped at the barrier to get a better look - the flock of birds were WAXWINGS!

-The Scandinavian/ Russian birds had made it to Cooley Road, so cool.
+The Scandi/ Russian birds have made it to Cooley Road, so cool.

-If I managed these in a rush on an ipod, someone with a decent lens will get the best shots this morning - the light is magnificent, the tree where they're eating the berries is a metre away from your head and the Waxwings should be there all morning given the amount of berries on the tree.
+If I managed these in a rush on an iphone, you birders with your decent lenses will get amazing shots this morning - the light is magnificent, the tree where they're eating the berries is a metre away from your head and the Waxwings should be there all morning given the amount of berries on the tree.

-And if you're not a photographer and close to Drimnagh, get down to see them, these birds have likely flown all the way from Denmark/ Norway/ Sweeden/ Finland/ Russia to get these Dublin berries.
+If you're not a photographer and close to Drimnagh, get down to see them, these birds have likely flown all the way from Denmark/ Norway/ Sweden/ Finland/ Russia to get these Dublin berries.